klako-cap/ix-sample1/docs/HANA.md

 Go to https://help.sap.com/viewer/product/SAP_DATA_SERVICES/ and enter the search term "SAP CommonCryptoLib".
 In the result list, follow the link to "Obtaining the SAP CommonCryptoLib file in Windows and Unix".
 Follow the instructions there.

-## Deploy from your local machine
+## Deploy to SAP HANA from your local machine
 Use the command ``cds deploy --to hana`` to deploy CDS database content to a remote SAP HANA Cloud Service instance.
-As a prerequisite, install the [Cloud Foundry Command Line Interface](https://docs.cloudfoundry.org/cf-cli/).
+As a prerequisite, install the [Cloud Foundry Command Line Interface](https://docs.cloudfoundry.org/cf-cli/), use ``cf login`` to connect to the relevant Cloud Foundry space and consider the prerequisites for Windows user as described above.

+The ``deploy`` command will create a file ``default-env.json`` in your project which contains the credential to connect to the database ("service key"). **Don't share this file because it contains sensitive information for granting access to your database**.
+Don't create this file at all for productive databases.